harile/Linux/LPIC1_101-500_EXAM.md

-**11. FILL BLANK –
+***11. FILL BLANK –

 Which command displays the current disk space usage for all mounted file systems?
-(Specify ONLY the command without any path or parameters.)**
+(Specify ONLY the command without any path or parameters.)***

-12. Which chown command changes the ownership to dave and the group to staff on a file named data.txt?
+***12. Which chown command changes the ownership to dave and the group to staff on a file named data.txt?***

 A. chown dave/staff data.txt